odow/dairy-analytics/README.md

 Currently, these two fields are set using expert judgement in the `docs/config.json` file.

+To use a different config file, set the `DAIRY_ANALYTICS_CONFIG` environment variable.

 ## License

 The source code in this repository is available under the